 SOLUTION: Replace a plugged fuel filter.
 When installing the filter, make sure the arrow shown on the side of the filter housing is pointed in the direction of the fuel flow.

-3. Clogged Fuel Lines on a Hustler Mower
+3. Clogged Fuel Lines

 Old fuel can leave behind a substance that can get stuck in the fuel lines.
 This creates a blockage that keeps a good amount of fuel from flowing through the lines.
 The engine will die without enough fuel.